 Glue the student's name cloud on the front.

 Write a personal note to the student about how much you will miss them next year.

 Leave a blank page or two.

 Hole punch the folded edge and tie with ribbon to make it pretty.
 (You can even use the students favorite color!)

 Now you have a personalized memory book for each student!
 When you hand them out, give students some time to pass them around for their friends to sign and write their own special message as well.
 I promise your students will love it!
 It is truly one of my favorite things to do at the end of the school year.
 If you rather use pre-made memory books, check these out: End of Year Memory Book and Memory Book for Primary Grades

 I hope one of these ideas is just what you were looking for.
 If you have some other low-cost or DIY end of year student gift ideas, please share them in the comments section below!

-Grab these free gift tags from the Free Resource Library:
+Download them for free from the Free Resource Library